Save energy at home

-- Insulate, insulate, insulate!
-Insulating your home can reduce heating and cooling costs by about 65 per cent!
+- Insulate your roof and walls.
+Good insulation can reduce heating and cooling costs by up to 65 per cent.

 - Seal draughts around windows, doors, plumbing, heating units and ducted systems.